deansallinen/deansallinen.github.io/src/markdown/mailroom.md

 path: "/projects/mailroom"
 date: "2018-07"
 title: "Mailroom"
-tags: 'Fullstack'
+tags: ['UX', 'Node', 'Express', 'SQL', 'React']
+toc: true
 ---

-## Overview
+This simple web app intends to solve a client's problem with interoffice mail.
+In their current system there are multiple paper forms and an elaborate filing system required for each article of mail sent out from the office.
+This simple webapp is meant to be a prototype for a paperless system in that office.

 This post is written in the form of a tutorial.
-The target audience is my personal friend who has basic Javascript experience and wanted to learn how to build a CRUD app with a REST API.
+The target audience is a personal friend who has basic Javascript experience and wanted to learn how to build a CRUD app with a REST API.
 I documented my process so he could follow along.

-## Introduction

-This app intends to solve a client's problem with interoffice mail.
-In their current system there are multiple paper forms and an elaborate filing system required for each article of mail sent out from the office.
-This simple webapp is meant to be the beginning of a replacement paperless system for that office.

 ## Ideation